vivienrauch/thereader/README.md

 # **Testing**

-Testing details can be found separately in the [TESTING.md](TESTING.md) file.
+Testing details can be found separately in the api repository in the TESTING.md file: https://github.com/vivienrauch/thereader-api/blob/main/TESTING.md.

 # **Deployment**